Nearly everyone understands the benefits of blogging in today’s business world.

 Relevance should be your number one priority when writing a blog post.
 Know your audience and gauge what will not only be appropriate, but pertinent.
 Find important information that's missing, and share your unique perspective.

 This is absolutely vital for building authority within your chosen niche.
 If your company specializes in the food industry, your readers will likely be uninterested in a blog post about the latest fashion in footwear.
 Likely, you’ll lose branding power as well.

 2) Include Useful Information

 It’s not enough that a blog post be relevant to a subject.
 It also needs to be useful and important information.
-You blog should aim to help and educate its audience, offering something they can take away.
+Your blog should aim to help and educate your audience, offering valuable takeaways.
 People appreciate information they can do something with, and will return to your blog if you consistently offer posts that are not only relevant, but useful.

 4) Spark Discussion

 This goes along with engaging your reader.
 It is extremely important to generate as much conversation and discussion as possible in your blog.
 Great posts should generate discussion, so don’t forget to include your readers.

 Ask for feedback, thoughts, opinions, or even just comments.
 Include a call to action at the end of article to garner a response.
 And don’t forget to participate once the discussion starts; respond to comments, emails, and questions!